Outbreak (1995 film): Plot

 When Ford provides an experimental serum that cures the original strain, Daniels realizes that his superiors knew about the virus before the outbreak.
 Daniels learns about Operation Clean Sweep, a military plan to contain the virus by bombing Cedar Creek, incinerating the entire town and its residents, ostensibly to prevent Motaba's expansion to pandemic proportions.
-However, McClintock, now a major general, wants to conceal the mutated virus's existence, and preserve the original strain as a biological weapon.
+However, McClintock, now a major general, wants to conceal the mutated virus's existence and preserve the original strain as a biological weapon.

 To prevent Daniels from finding a cure, McClintock orders him arrested for carrying the virus.
 Daniels escapes, and he and Salt fly a helicopter to the ship at sea that carried the monkey.
 Daniels obtains a photo of the monkey and releases it to the media; a mother in Palisades contacts the CDC upon realizing her young daughter has been playing with the monkey (which she named Betsy).
 Daniels and Salt arrive and Salt tranquilizes Betsy.
 Ford delays the bombing after Daniels informs him Betsy was captured.

 On their return flight, Daniels and Salt are pursued by McClintock in another helicopter.
 Salt fires two rockets into the trees, setting them afire to simulate a crash.
-Back in Cedar Creek, Salt mixes Betsy's antibodies with Ford's serum to create an antiserum; although Schuler has died, they save Keough.
+Back in Cedar Creek, Salt mixes Betsy's antibodies with Ford's serum to create an antiserum; although it is not clear what happens to Schuler, they save Keough.
 McClintock returns to base and resumes Operation Clean Sweep, refusing to listen to Ford.
 Daniels and Salt fly their helicopter directly into the bomber's path to its target.
 With Ford's help, Daniels persuades the bomber's flight crew to detonate the thermobaric bomb over water and spare the town.
 Before McClintock can order another bombing, Ford relieves him of command and orders his arrest.
 Daniels and Keough reconcile as Cedar Creek's residents are cured.

 Production

 Scenes in "Cedar Creek" were filmed in Ferndale, California, where tanks and helicopters were a common feature of daily life during nearly two months of filming.
 Other locations used were Dugway Proving Ground and Kauai.

 Harrison Ford was offered the role of Sam Daniels, but turned it down.
-Sylvester Stallone and Mel Gibson were also offered the role, but once again turned it down.
+Sylvester Stallone and Mel Gibson were also offered the role, but also turned it down.

 Producer Lynda Obst has stated it was due to the production of Outbreak that her film adaptation of The Hot Zone was dropped by 20th Century Fox, despite having, in her words, "the better package and ... the better script".
 She also claimed that director Wolfgang Petersen tried to entice Robert Redford, who was already cast for her film, to be a part of Outbreak, based on Redford's call to her.
 Obst would eventually have her adaptation of the book, but greenlit as a miniseries by National Geographic, which premiered in May 2019.